|

 exterior shading

-and glazing with less than 20% window to
+and glazing and with less than 20% window to

 wall ratios, there is little demonstrated